 The current Gen Ed requirements are described below.
-New Gen Ed requirements will take effect in Fall 2018.
-See Requirements to learn more about the new Gen Ed program.
+New Gen Ed requirements will take effect in Fall 2019.
 See Advice for Students for information about choosing courses with these changes in mind.
 You can also contact us with any questions you might have.

 The Harvard College Handbook for Students states: